-"For all your design & printing needs.Specialists in tailor-made, smartphone-friendly, responsive websites."
+"For all your Design, Printing and Social Media needs.Specialists in tailor-made, smartphone-friendly, responsive websites."

-What are the advantages of KMG's smartdevice-friendly websites?
+What are the advantages of KMG's mobile-friendly websites?

 All contents adapt to screen size